coreymcmahon/CostingResourceWPP/README.md

 ### Implement the HTML and JavaScript for the Calculator
-Create the templates in `/assets/templates` as shown in the `cutting` and `spot_welding` examples.
+Create the templates in a new folder in `assets/templates/[calculator-name]` as demonstrated in `assets/templates/cutting` and `assets/templates/spot_welding`.
 Typically you'll create `index.html.php` which is resposible for rendering the outer elements of the tabs, and then three sub-templates that correspond with each of the tabs.

-Calculator specific JavaScript should go in `/assets/js/calculators/[calculator-name]` (this will be automatically included by the plugin), while any event handlers that need to be attached should be done via inline JavaScript in the respective template files.
+Calculator specific JavaScript should go in `assets/js/calculators/[calculator-name].js` (this will be automatically included by the plugin), while any event handlers that need to be attached should be done via inline JavaScript in the respective template files.
 This is so the event handlers are reattached when the form is re-rendered.

 ### Other notes
-Styles go in `/assets/css/styles.css` (no calculator specific stylesheet, just use calculator-specific ID and class attributes).
-Images can be placed in `/assets/images`.
+Styles go in `assets/css/styles.css` (no calculator specific stylesheet, just use calculator-specific ID and class attributes).
+Images can be placed in `assets/images`.